OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Locally hosted XML with embedded JavaScript that is generated using an XML data island

-This is the same as above but instead referrs to a locally hosted (must be on the same server) XML file that contains your cross site scripting vector.
+This is the same as above but instead refers to a locally hosted (must be on the same server) XML file that contains your cross site scripting vector.
 You can see the result here:

 ```
 <XML SRC="xsstest.xml" ID=I></XML>